Tackling noise and light pollution

 We invite you to take part in PLAN-B‘s activities and build a network of initiatives, researchers, activists, enthusiasts and the general public who want to contribute to tackling light and noise pollution in European ecosystems.

-You will be able to participate in citizen science campaigns in the pilot areas of Gdansk (Poland), Leopzig (Germany), Belo Horizonte (Bazil) and Zaragoza (Spain), contribute to the mapping of the night sky with the Lost At Night app and take part in clustering events and dissemination of results together with sister projects, citizen groups and scientific associations.
+You will be able to participate in citizen science campaigns in the pilot areas of Gdansk (Poland), Leipzig (Germany), Belo Horizonte (Bazil) and Zaragoza (Spain), contribute to the mapping of the night sky with the Lost At Night app and take part in clustering eventsย and dissemination of results together with sister projects, citizen groups and scientific associations.